5 top trends driving data infrastructure strategies, according to Gartner

 “Other organizations are still trying to get their heads around it all.
 Maybe they’re still trying to figure out how to build their first data warehouse, or trying to figure out what a data lake is.
 Much of this remains fairly tactical, rather than strategic.
 That is especially true for the less mature organizations,” Ronthal notes.

-Another key factoris how well an organization is doing at reskilling its staff to handle new technology tools such as automation, artificial intelligence and machine learning technologies.
+Another key factor, he mentioned, is how well an organization is doing at reskilling its staff to handle new technology tools such as automation, artificial intelligence and machine learning technologies.

 “There’s also going to be a need for strong collaboration between the CEO, the analytics officer, the CIO, the CFO, and line-of-business directors.
 That will be absolutely critical for success in this new cloud world,” Ronthal said.